 A roasted date and an expiration date are two different things.
 Ideally, you want to know the roast date.
 Once beans are roasted, oxidation begins, and this begins the staleness process.
 Most often, you’ll only see an expiration or “best by” date on the package.
 Coffee beans need to be stored properly in an airtight, non-clear container for optimal longevity.
 Essentially, there is a lot of guesswork involved, and a sure-fire way to know coffee isn’t fresh is when it no longer tastes good.

 No one wants to spend an exorbitant amount of money for quality coffee regularly.
 We all want good value for the money spent.
 Do your research and comparisons.
 The good news is that once you discover a great coffee you’ll purchase over and over, it’s likely that subscribe and save is an option.

 Regardless of how coffee beans are packaged, once they arrive at your doorstep, they need to be transferred to an airtight container and stored in a cool, dark place.
 Use a container that isn’t clear, because light encourages the oxidation process.

 Hopefully, after reading our top ten reviews, you’ve identified a few beans you’re interested in trying.
-Our number one choice, Lifeboost’s Espresso, is an excellent bold coffee.
+Our number one choice, Lifeboost’s Dark Roast, is an excellent bold coffee.
 It’s a little pricey, but it’s also low-acid and sustainably grown.
 Our second pick, Volcanica’s Espresso, is a well-rounded, tasty bean that comes in a convenient espresso grind.
 As our best decaf pick and third on the list, Lavazza “Dek” is a better-than-average decaf blend with a sweet flavor at an affordable price.